bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

                   &= \int \frac{(f({\bf x})p({\bf x}) - \mu q({\bf x}))^2}{q({\bf x})} d{\bf x} \\
        \tag{5}

+This theorem essentially states that we'll converge to the same value as vanilla Monte Carlo sampling but potentially with a tighter variance (Equation 5) depending on how we pick :math:`Q`.
 Equation 5 follow directly from the fact that :math:`\hat{\mu_q}` is a `mean of iid variables <http://scipp.ucsc.edu/~haber/ph116C/iid.pdf>`__ and the fact that the underlying variable is our :math:`fp/q` (to get the second expression in Equation 5, try multiplying :math:`q({\bf x})` on the top and bottom).